maldonado91/School-District-Analysis/README.md

     ![After converting Nan's THS](https://github.com/maldonado91/School-District-Analysis/blob/main/Resources/ths_post.PNG)

 * How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?
-   * Because of only a slight drop in average scores and percenatges, Thiomas High School has a very similar rank amonst the other schools under type Charter just like before.
+   * Because of only a slight drop in average scores and percentages, Thomas High School has a very similar rank amonst the other schools under type Charter just like before.
 See below averages and percentages by school type:
     ![School types](https://github.com/maldonado91/School-District-Analysis/blob/main/Resources/school_type_summary.PNG)

 * How does replacing the ninth-grade scores affect the following: